Jury told to convict Andrew Innes of murdering Bennylyn and Jellica Burke

 - Published

-A jury has been instructed to find a man guilty of murdering a mother and her two-year-old girl at his home in Dundee.
+A jury has been instructed to find a man guilty of murdering a 25-year-old mother and her two-year-old girl at his home in Dundee.

 Andrew Innes, 52, stabbed and beat Bennylyn Burke to death with a hammer before strangling her daughter Jellica.